With heavy breaths and a racing heart, she searched through the sterile, steel halls.

 Weapons that could turn humans into giants.

 Outside the ship, at this depth, a human would be crushed by barotrauma, dying in agony before they could even drown.
-The Strelok was pressurized and treated for the deep.
-It was a body; a surrogate body that allowed a human to live in the deep, where light barely penetrated.
+Their lungs would fill with congealed blood fat before they filled with water.
+Unlike a human, the Strelok was pressurized and treated for the deep.
+It was a body; a surrogate body that allowed a human to live in the deep, where light barely penetrated– and to kill in this environment.

 Murati had seen them before, both in simulations and physically.